- Welcome to the Knowledge Base

 - Adding Meetings to your Calendar

-A Meeting record can be created in Workbooks by clicking Start -> New -> Meeting or by navigating to the Activities Landing Page and choosing "New Meeting" from the left hand menu.
+A Meeting record can be created in Workbooks by clicking Start > New > Meeting or by navigating to the Activities Landing Page and choosing "New Meeting" from the left-hand menu.

 As with any other record type in Workbooks, there are a number of standard fields that require values to be set before you are able to create the Meeting record.
 These are as follows:

-- Start date/time
+- Start & End date/time.

 - Assigned to: A list of users that currently have access to that database.
 You can assign the record to a user and they will be notified via the method set in their preferences.

-- Status: An unrestricted picklist where a user can type any value they wish or alternatively, you can add to the values available by adding to the picklist called "Activity Statuses"
+- Status: An unrestricted picklist where a user can type any value they wish or alternatively, you can add to the values available by adding to the picklist called "Activity Statuses".

-- Priority: An unrestricted picklist where a user can type any value they wish or alternatively, you can add to the values available by adding to the picklist called "Activity Priorities"
+- Priority: An unrestricted picklist where a user can type any value they wish or alternatively, you can add to the values available by adding to the picklist called "Activity Priorities".